Consensys/mythril/README.md

 ### Database initialization

-Mythril builds its own contract database using RPC sync.
-Unfortunately, this process is slow - however, you don't need to sync the whole blockchain right away.
-If you abort the syncing process with `ctrl+c`, it will auto-resume the next time you run the `--init-db` command.
+Mythril builds its own contract database to enable fast search operations.
+Unfortunately, this process is slow.
+You don't need to sync the whole blockchain right away though: If you abort the syncing process with `ctrl+c`, it will be auto-resumed the next time you run the `--init-db` command.

 ```bash
 $ myth --init-db